The first great American city for families.

 Where’s the city?

 We’re going to do what car companies do when they want to open a new factory: solicit bids from multiple jurisdictions and select the best bid.
-The winning jurisdiction will get two things: tax revenue (from taxing our economic activity and residents); and, taking a longer view, stable prosperity: our residents will be primarily young, energetic families committed to local success.
+The winning jurisdiction will get two things: tax revenue (from taxing our economic activity and residents); and, taking a longer view, stable prosperity: our residents will be primarily young, energetic families committed to local and regional success.

 In exchange, over a large geographic area the jurisdiction must cut red tape, especially zoning restrictions, so we may legally build the city.